This page will reply to most frequently asked questions about Yoga.

 We all come with different bodies and degrees of flexibility.
 Yoga is not about wrapping your leg around your neck… Ultimately, the aim of Yoga is to bring your body to a place of stillness and well-being, to calm the waves of the mind.
 In the Yoga Sutras of Patanjali, one of the main ancient philosophical text, the second sutra provides a definition of yoga: “Yoga Chitta Vritti Nirodha” (sutra 1.2) Though there are variations on how this statement is translated from the Sanskrit, one common interpretation is “yoga is the cessation of the fluctuations of the mind.”
 In other words, you are doing yoga in order to achieve a place of stability and ease (sthira-sukham asanam – sutra 2.46) so you are able to sit in stillness and access clarity of mind.

-By a combination of Asana (postures), Pranayama (breathing exercises) , Meditation and deep relaxation techniques, Yoga improves your general health and sense of well being.
+By a combination of Asana (postures), intelligent movements, breath awareness, Pranayama (breathing control) , Meditation and deep relaxation techniques, Yoga improves your general health and sense of well being.

 A good and regular practice, which carefully consider your life circumstances, age and constitution, will boost your immunity and deeply calm your nervous system.
-As a result, you will feel more alive and vibrant inside, your sleep and digestion will improve considerably.
+As a result, you will feel more alive and vibrant inside, your sleep, digestion, metabolism will improve considerably.